Chowanoc War

-The Chowanoc War from 1675 to 1677 was between the Albemarle County colony army (a part of English America's Province of Carolina), and the Chowanoc Native American tribe.
+The Chowanoc War from 1676 to 1677 was between the Albemarle County colony army (a part of English America's Province of Carolina), and the Chowanoc Native American tribe.
 For two years, the Chowanoc fought with the forces of Peter Jenkins, commander of the colony's army.
-In the summer of 1677, the colony won, and the Chowanoc were forcibly moved to modern-day Gates County.
+In the summer of 1677, acting governor Thomas Miller organized a militia, and the Chowanoc were forcibly moved to modern-day Gates County.
+This war is seen as an extension of violence from Bacon's Rebellion in Virginia and a catalyst responsible for the opening of Culpepper's Rebellion in North Carolina.
+Due to multiple native groups involved and fought in the periphery of two major rebellions, the war is also known as the Chowan River War.